This Day In Music: April 9

 April 9, 1957 ~ Jazz pianist, arranger, songwriter, actor André Manaoukian, full name André Antranik Manaoukian, born in Lyon, France ~ About half a dozen albums to his name, starting with Inkala released in 2008, as well as about half a dozen soundtracks.
 In-demand composer and producer for the likes of Liane Foly, Viktor Lazlo, Malia, Charles Aznavour, Gilbert Bécaud, Diane Dufresne, Gérard Darmon, Myriam Abel, and Natasha St-Pier.
 Also well known as a judge on Nouvelle Star, a talent contest aired on M6 modeled after the international Pop Idol franchise

 April 9, 1956 ~ Jazz saxophonist Michael Hashim, full name Michael James Hashim, born in Geneva, New York, USA ~ Leader and sideman.
-Worked with the Widespread Depression Jazz Orchestra, Dennis Irwin, Kenny Washington, Mike LeDonne, Clarence Gatemouth Brown, Roy Eldridge, Jo Jones, Sonny Greer, Judy Carmichael, and others
+Worked with the Widespread Depression Jazz Orchestra, Dennis Irwin, Kenny Washington, Mike LeDonne, Clarence Gatemouth Brown, Roy Eldridge, Jo Jones, Sonny Greer, and Judy Carmichael

 April 9, 1955 ~ Punk rock bassist Merle Allin born in Lancaster, New Hampshire, USA ~ Brother of punk rock singer GG Allin, whom he backed in Malpractice, the AIDS Brigade, and the Murder Junkies.
 Member of the City Thrills.
 Member of Cheater Slicks, present on the band's 1989 On Your Knees debut album